HealthRex/CDSS/scripts/DevWorkshop/ReadMe.AWSDevEnvironment.txt

 		- stride-inpatient-2008-2014-postgresql - Will already have a local PostgreSQL database installed with deidentified STRIDE inpatient data from 2008-2014
 		- stride-inpatient-2008-2017-postgresql - Should be a superset of the above, updating dataset up to 2017
-	- Additional Configuration and Connection Steps Subsequent steps should all basically be the same as above notes, except for "Add Storage" there already be a default Root volume (100GB or larger) that includes the locally installed database.
+	- Additional Configuration and Connection Steps
+		See above for the basic configuration steps, which should all basically be the same, except for "Add Storage" there already be a default Root volume (100GB or larger) that includes the locally installed database.

 	- Pre-Installed Server Setup
 		Once the EC2 server is started / restored and you're able to connect to it, you should find several things already there